ElectroBlocks/docs/docs/lessons/what-is-an-arduino.md

 ## What is an Arduino?

-An Arduino is a type of computers.
+An Arduino is a type of computer.
 The main advantage of Arduino is that they make it easy to build electronic projects.
-Arduino come in many shapes and sizes.
-In the course we'll mainly be using the Arduino Uno.
+Arduino comes in many shapes and sizes.
+In the course, we'll mainly be using the Arduino Uno.

 ![Arduino](../assets/what-is-an-arduino/what-is-an-arduino.jpg)

 ### What are pins?

 Pins are the pieces of metal that stick out of the Arduino.
 They are covered with plastic.
-With code you can make a pin an input pin or an output pin.
-Input pins detect whether electricity is running through them.
-Output in turn on and off electricity.
-Input pins are often used for sensor, while output pins are often used to control electrical components like leds, motors, and LCD screens.
+With code, you can make a pin an input pin or an output pin.

+Input pins sense whether electricity is running through the pin.
+Output pins turn on and off electricity.
+Input pins are often used for sensors, while output pins are often used to control electrical components like LEDs, motors, and LCD screens.

 ![Arduino](../assets/what-is-an-arduino/arduino-pins.jpg)